CONNECT WITH EVELYN

-Evelyn is a Principal at KROST.
+Evelyn Fernandez is a Tax Principal at KROST.
 She has been in the public accounting profession for over 15 years.
-Her areas of expertise include tax planning and compliance for high net worth individuals, international entities and individuals, multi-state taxation, partnerships, S corporations, trusts, nonprofit organizations and entertainment businesses.
+Her areas of expertise include tax planning and compliance for high-net-worth individuals, international entities and individuals, multi-state taxation, partnerships, S corporations, trusts, nonprofit organizations, and entertainment businesses.

 Prior to joining KROST, she was working for a mid-size firm in Miami, Florida.

 - KROST, Tax Director